 The audience then heard from an ex-offender who was incarcerated at Numinbah Women’s prison.
 Sentenced for three years, the ex-offender served six months in prison and the rest under a community services order.
 Previously to prison, she worked in high-level executive roles and on her exit from prison she spoke of the shame and struggle to re-identify herself within the community.

-Jason Shield, CEO for BUSY Ability said “The information presented by Dr Suzanne Reich will be highly useful to the team at BUSY moving forward with our ex-offenders support program.
-We really appreciate the time she took this week and her candid and incredibly interesting insights!”
+Staff at BUSY Ability agreed that the information presented by Dr Suzanne Reich will be highly useful to the team at BUSY moving forward with our ex-offenders support program.
+They also really appreciated the time she took this week and her candid and incredibly interesting insights!

 After the presentation we were able to ask further questions and Dr Reich’s insightful answers are below.